 Special characters

-You can use the special characters listed in the previous section in resource names without URL-encoding.
+You can use the special characters listed in the previous section in resource IDs without URL-encoding.
 However, you must ensure that any other special character is properly encoded or decoded when used in URLs.

 For example, mi-tópico